zyoJoef/Homelab-Journey/1: 10-13-2024/README.md

 <h2>Why did I brought it in the first place?</h2>
 <p>
-I brought it in the first place as a spare laptop, since I don't want to frequently remove and put back my main laptop whenever I went to class (at that time the Acer Aspire 3 15.6." laptop was serving as my main, since I want to have a separate device for academic and personal) But however, it didn't happened, because the Korean guy who selled it had listed a Lenovo X250 12.5" laptop at some point that captivated me to bought it as well, and my original plan for that LG laptop was set aside and it went sitting on the shelf for around a year or so.
+I brought it in the first place as a spare laptop, since I don't want to frequently remove and put back my main laptop whenever I went to uinversity (at that time the Acer Aspire 3 15.6." laptop was serving as my main, since I want to have a separate device for academic and personal).
+But however, it didn't happened, first it was too big to fit in my backpack, second the Korean guy who selled it had listed a Lenovo X250 12.5" laptop at some point that captivated me to bought it as well (which is more compact), and my original plan for that LG laptop was set aside and it went sitting on the shelf for around a year or so.
 </p>

 <br>
 <h2>What happened to it?</h2>
 <p>
-To reiterate, the laptop was barely even used ever since I kept using that other laptop, so for the mean time that LG laptop served as backup for my files & media, where I had to copy & paste everything into a 'Shared Folder' within it that is accesible with my main laptop via 'Network Drive'
+To reiterate, the laptop was barely even used ever since I kept using that other laptop, so for the mean time that LG laptop served as backup for my files & media, where I had to copy & paste everything into a 'Shared Folder' within it (since it is Windows 11 Pro) that is accesible with my main laptop via 'Network Drive' (which was a Windows 11 Home).
 </p>